Pouya-Shaterzadeh/PyUploadMate/README.md

 Another Python script, powered by Selenium, takes the converted WAV files and metadata and automates the process of uploading them to the Believe.com platform.

 # How It Works
-- Step 1: Send the file URL and its title to the Telegram bot [File RS Bot](https://t.me/file_RS_bot).
+- Step 1: Send the file's URL and its title to the Telegram bot [File RS Bot](https://t.me/file_RS_bot).
 - Step 2: The bot forwards the data to the processing scripts.
 - Step 3: The file is converted to WAV format, and the title is prepared for upload.
 - Step 4: The automated uploader script logs into Believe.com and uploads the processed files and metadata.